bogdannbv/buzzd-docs/docs/downloads/bzd-patcher.md

 ## Changelog

-!!! tip "#Version 1.2.2"
+!!! tip "Version 1.2.2"
-    - Added logging - you'll be able to find the patching logs in `%temp%\bzdpatcher.log`
+    - Added logging - you'll be able to find the patching logs in `%temp%\bzdpatcher.log`.
-    - Added better checking for running Y!M processes
+    - Added better checking for running Y!M processes.
-    - Updated [`nlohmann::json`](https://github.com/nlohmann/json) library from `3.11.3` to `3.12.0`
+    - Updated [`nlohmann::json`](https://github.com/nlohmann/json) library from `3.11.3` to `3.12.0`.
+    - Fixed a bug where files were not being rolled back correctly in some edge-cases.
-    - Fixed a bug with configuration JSON loading and parsing
+    - Fixed a bug with configuration JSON loading and parsing.
-    - Fixed `successfuly` to `successfully` typo
+    - Fixed `successfuly` to `successfully` typo.